bellmann-engineering/upskilling_homework/SW_Quality_II_HomeworkSolution/README.md

 # SW Quality II: Homework 2 - Solution

+## Your Tasks
+1. Read and understand the following pseudocode: [inheritance_smell.pseudo](./inheritance_smell.pseudo)
+2. What rule is violated when a child class removes _features_ from the base class it inherits from?
+3. What principle could you think of to fix the issue and why?
+4. Refactor the code ([inheritance_smell.pseudo](./inheritance_smell.pseudo)) accordingly.

 LSP (_Liskov Substitution Principle_) is violated when we try to remove features. `NotImplementedException` (or similar) is the biggest violation sign.

 ![UML](./uml.png)